ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 configuration options.

-_Note_: Many users find that the handy-dandy [Command Hooks plugin] [command-hooks-plugin] is often enough to meet their needs.
+_Note_: Many users find that the handy-dandy [Command Hooks plugin] [command-hooks] is often enough to meet their needs.
 This plugin allows you to connect your own scripts and tools to Ceedling build steps.

 [custom-plugins]: CeedlingCustomPlugins.md
-[ceedling-plugins]: plugins/
+[ceedling-plugins]: ../plugins/
-[command-hooks-plugin]: plugins/command_hooks/README.md
+[command-hooks]: ../plugins/command_hooks/

 * `:load_paths`: